-While I have named the various to, and from, people of Jesus’ life, our Wisdom of Solomon reading for today from the Apocrypha of the Bible will cause us to ponder deeply about who the writher is talking about.
-Some hints would be Adam, Cain, Noah, Abraham, Lot, Jacob, Joseph, and Moses.
+While I have named the, various to-and-from, people of Jesus’ life, our Wisdom of Solomon reading for today from the Apocrypha of the Bible will cause us to ponder even more deeply about who the writher is talking about.
+Some hints would be Adam, Cain, Noah Abraham, Lot, Jacob, Joseph, and Moses.
 Most of these people followed where God led them.
 Cain of course, ignored the caution to watch his behavior and what he was thinking.
-He killed his brother.
+As a result of his lack of heeding God’s counsel, he killed his brother.

 The bottom line is this.
 God is still connecting with us on all sides.
 All we have to do is open our hearts and minds to see what God is doing in our very presence.
 God in Christ Jesus is still casting out demons and helping us to get rid of bad thoughts.
 Our Lord Jesus will give us back to our true selves as he did for Mary Magdalene.
 Thank You Lord Jesus.

 Please keep up your thoughts and prayers and hopes for Ukraine, Russia, Sudan, South Sudan and our schools.

 As we listen to what the Spirit of God is saying to us, let us live to love and serve, and to teach others to love and serve, while pondering anew what the Almighty can do.
 John